-Our Compensation Committee selected and engaged Radford, an Aon Hewitt Consulting Company, as its compensation consultant to advise the Compensation Committee in matters related to executive compensation and broader employee compensation programs, including the prevailing market compensation environment and compensation trends.
-Radford also provides an analysis to the Compensation Committee of compensation survey data for the technology and life sciences industries for companies of similar size to ours from the Radford Global Life Science Survey and Radford Technology Survey (the "Survey Data"), which the Compensation Committee periodically uses to assist it in determining various compensation elements for the named executive officers.
+For fiscal year 2016, our Compensation Committee continued the engagement of Radford, an Aon Hewitt Consulting Company, as its compensation consultant to advise the Compensation Committee in matters related to executive compensation and broader employee compensation programs, including the prevailing market compensation environment and compensation trends.
+Radford also provided an analysis to the Compensation Committee of compensation survey data for the technology and life sciences industries for companies of similar size to ours from the Radford Global Life Science Survey and Radford Technology Survey (the "Survey Data"), which the Compensation Committee used to assist it in determining base salary, target variable cash incentives, and equity awards, as applicable, for the named executive officers.
 Radford reports directly to the Compensation Committee and the Compensation Committee maintains sole authority to direct Radford's work.
 Radford provides general observations regarding our executive and broader employee compensation programs.